-Orthokeratology is an innovative new approach to vision correction and the prevention of progression of the refractive eye error called myopia.
+Orthokeratology is an innovative approach to vision correction and the prevention of progression of the refractive eye error myopia.
 Orthokeratology lenses are designed uniquely for each patient and are made from a material that makes them safe to be worn overnight.
-While you sleep, their shape and the natural tear film from your own eyes gently reshapes your cornea in such a way that when you remove the lenses the next morning, you can see clearly without the need for corrective glasses or contact lenses.
-Over continued use of the treatment, your corneas will be able to hold their corrected shape for progressively longer until you can see clearly for the duration of an entire day.
+While you sleep, their shape and the natural tear film from your own eyes gently reshapes your cornea in such a way that when you remove the lenses the next morning, you can see clearly without the need for daytime contact lenses.

-In addition to helping patients to see clearly without being reliant on glasses or contacts, orthokeratology lenses have also shown to be extremely effective at slowing the progression of myopia, particularly among children.
+In addition to helping patients to see clearly without being reliant on daytime contacts, orthokeratology lenses have also shown to be extremely effective at slowing the progression of myopia, particularly in children.
 This is important since it could also prevent some of the complications that can arise as a result of severe myopia – such as glaucoma, macular degeneration, and retinal detachment.
-We are pleased to offer our patients the choice of Proactive corneal reshaping lenses, which are an orthokeratology solution.
+We are pleased to offer our patients the choice of Proactive Corneal Reshaping lenses, which are our custom orthokeratology lenses.